Candied Lotus Root 연근정과 (yeongeun-jeonggwa)

-16 ounce (approximate) Fresh Lotus root (whole or sliced)
+16 ounces (approximate) Fresh Lotus root (whole or sliced)

 4 cups water